logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

   </figure>
 </p>

-Choose the security group that you have updated in [Step 4](#step-4-open-hopsworks-required-ports-on-your-eks-cluster-security-group), then click Next:
+Choose the security group that you have updated/created in [Step 4](#step-4-setup-network-connectivity), then click Next:

 !!! note
-    Select the Security Group with the same id as in [Step 4](#step-4-open-hopsworks-required-ports-on-your-eks-cluster-security-group) and NOT the ones containing ControlPlaneSecurity or ClusterSharedNode in their name.
+    If you followed option *A* select the Security Group with the same id as in [Step 4](#step-4-setup-network-connectivity) and NOT the ones containing ControlPlaneSecurity or ClusterSharedNode in their name.

 <p align="center">
   <figure>